terr4m/terraform-provider-shell/docs/resources/script.md

 page_title: "shell_script (Resource) - terraform-provider-shell"
 subcategory: ""
 description: |-
   The Shell script resource (shell_script) allows you to execute arbitrary commands as part of a Terraform lifecycle.
 All commands must output a JSON string to the file defined by the TF_SCRIPT_OUTPUT environment variable and the file must be consistent on re-reading.
-You can access the output value in state in the read, update and delete commands via the TF_SCRIPT_STATE_OUTPUT environment variable.
+You can access the state output value in in the read, update and delete commands via the TF_SCRIPT_STATE_OUTPUT environment variable.
+If a script exits with a non-zero code the provider will ready any text from the file defined by the TF_SCRIPT_ERROR environment variable and return it as part of the error diagnostics.
 ---

 # shell_script (Resource)

 The _Shell_ script resource (`shell_script`) allows you to execute arbitrary commands as part of a _Terraform_ lifecycle.
 All commands must output a JSON string to the file defined by the `TF_SCRIPT_OUTPUT` environment variable and the file must be consistent on re-reading.
-You can access the output value in state in the read, update and delete commands via the `TF_SCRIPT_STATE_OUTPUT` environment variable.
+You can access the state output value in in the read, update and delete commands via the `TF_SCRIPT_STATE_OUTPUT` environment variable.
+If a script exits with a non-zero code the provider will ready any text from the file defined by the `TF_SCRIPT_ERROR` environment variable and return it as part of the error diagnostics.

 ## Example Usage